reinfrefvik/reintest_extensions/README.md

 - **Describe blocks**: Lines containing `test.describe()` calls

 ### Toggle Highlighting
-You can turn highlighting on/off using the toggle command:
-1. Open the Command Palette (`Ctrl+Shift+P` on Windows/Linux, `Cmd+Shift+P` on Mac)
+Toggle highlighting with the toggle command: "Toggle Highlight Tests in Spec Files" in the Command Pallette (`Ctrl+Shift+P` on Windows/Linux, `Cmd+Shift+P` on Mac)
-2. Type "Toggle Highlight Tests in Spec Files" and press Enter
-3. The extension will show a message indicating whether highlighting is now enabled or disabled

 ### Customizing Colors
-You can customize the highlight colors through VS Code settings:
+You can customize the highlight colors through VS Code settings under 'reintest':
-1. Go to File > Preferences > Settings (or `Ctrl+,` / `Cmd+,`)
-2. Search for "reintest"
-3. Adjust the colors for test and describe block highlighting

 ## Extension Settings
 This extension contributes the following settings: